-- You can bring what you can carry, there are no liquid restrictions, when you travel by train they don’t care if you bring your own food.
+- You can bring what you can carry!
+There are no liquid restrictions when you travel by train and they don’t care if you bring your own food.
 So, grab that bottle of red, a crusty baguette, cheese and ham and hop aboard.

 - If you’re feeling antsy you can get up and walk around.
 You can always take a break while driving but you lose time, with the train you remain on schedule while still having the opportunity to stretch your legs.

-- You’re travelling like a local.
+- You’re traveling like a local!
 Taking the train is part of daily life for most Europeans.
 Train travel is well organized and the networks are very efficient so why commute to work by car or drive to the neighboring country?
-The train is the way to go.
+The train (or bus)is the way to go.

 When it comes to planning your trip you need to plan for what’s best for you.
 If you love to drive and take road trips by all means rent a car.
 If you like the security of having your tickets all paid for, buy the pass!
 This way of travel works for us.
 When we went on a multi country train/bus trip in 2018 we went from Paris – Brussels -Bruges -Lille- Amsterdam- Berlin-Amsterdam and spent about $550 for travel for 2 weeks.
 Not too shabby.